Interested in coming to the SNSPA as an Erasmus+ Student?

 a.
 Application deadlines

 Incoming Erasmus students have to fill in the application form and the learning agreement.
-These documents have to be sent to the Erasmus Office, no later than June, 30 (incoming students for the 1st semester or for the entire academic year), and November, 30 (incoming students for the 2nd semester).
+These documents have to be sent to the Erasmus+ SNSPA Office, no later than June, 30 (incoming students for the 1st semester or for the entire academic year), and November, 30 (incoming students for the 2nd semester).

 b.
 Documents required for your application